HL7/fhir-gender-harmony/input/pagecontent/externalstandards.md

 ### NCPDP
-The National Council for Prescription Drug Programs (NCPDP) is an ANSI accredited SDO representing the pharmacy services industry.
+The National Council for Prescription Drug Programs (NCPDP) is an ANSI-accredited SDO representing the pharmacy services industry.
 The NCPDP SCRIPT ERx standard is used in EHR systems.
 The current values under the standard, labeled Gender, are F (Female), M (Male), and U (Unknown).

 However, NCPDP is moving to include both Administrative Gender and Sex at Birth elements in its future state.
 NCPDP has identified a business need to identify when someone’s gender is different then their Sex Assigned at Birth (SAAB) to obtain medication without delay, in situations where gender mismatch edits may occur.